skip to content

 Change of name of registrable offender

 A registrable offender must obtain the Commissioner of Police’s written permission before registering, or applying to register, to change their name.
-The maximum penalty for this is $10,000 or imprisonment for 2 years [s 66K].
+The maximum penalty for failing to comply with this requirement is a fine of $10,000 or imprisonment for 2 years [s 66K].

 Information provided to parents or guardian

-A registrable offender who stays overnight in a house where there is a child or generally resides in the same household as a child must tell the parent or guardian of that child that they are a registrable offender and what the offence/s were that caused them becoming a registrable offender.
-The maximum penalty for failing to do this is $25,000 or imprisonment for 5 years [s 66L].
+A registrable offender who stays overnight in a house where there is a child or generally resides in the same household as a child must tell the parent or guardian of that child that they are a registrable offender and what the offence(s) were that caused them becoming a registrable offender.
+The maximum penalty for failing to do so is a fine of $25,000 or imprisonment for 5 years [s 66L].

 Search powers

-Police have extensive powers to search premises of registrable offenders to ensure compliance with the Act.
-Included in this is the ability to break open and search cupboards etc, search computers and other devices [s 66M].
-If a computer or other device requires a password to be inspected, the registrable offender must provide that, maximum penalty, imprisonment for 2 years [s 66M(2)].
+These powers permit a police officer to break open and search cupboards and drawers and inspect computers and other devices.
+If a computer or device needs a password or code to be inspected, the registrable offender must provide it.
+Non-compliance is an offence with a maximum penalty of imprisonment for 2 years [s 66M(2)].

 Effect of spent convictions